Social constructionism is the process of creating social constructs.

 But the world does not have to be this way…

-By understanding this, there is an opportunity to say no, and to change the Social Constructs from what they are to what actually supports the health and wellbeing of all.
+By understanding this, there is an opportunity to say no, and to change the social constructs from what they are to what supports the health and wellbeing of all.

-In order to understand what new Social Constructs can support the wellbeing of all, we must go back to consider what is NOT Socially Constructed, and the Natural Order of those things.
+To understand what new social constructs can support the wellbeing of all, we must go back to consider what is NOT socially constructed, and the natural order of those things.

 Natural Order – What is NOT Socially Constructed?